Manifold Fitting in Ambient Space: Introduction

-It is of great statistical interest to estimate the manifold in ambient space so that we can quantify the uncertainty of the learned manifold.
-In particular for many real life applications, it is more convenient to visualize the data in the ambient space as compared to a lower dimensional space.
-Note that all aforementioned algorithms only aim to find a global embedding of the data into a space that has dimension much smaller than the input space (mainly focusing on the lower dimensional geometric properties of the manifold), therefore they are not necessarily able to output a manifold in the ambient space.
-To the best of our knowledge, lesser attention has been aimed at denoising or estimating the underlying manifold from the input data in manifold learning.
-One recent exception includes the seminar work of \ctn{fefferman}, where the authors have developed an algorithm that outputs provably a smooth manifold from noisy data.
-They use an exhaustive search to define an approximate squared-distance function from the data which is used for the manifold learning. \ctn{KDEandPCA} also demonstrated two different methods of using the approximate squared-distance function to approximate the underlying manifold from noisy data.
-To differentiate, \ctn{KDEandPCA} eliminates the use of the exhaustive search.
-The study of manifold learning has also been linked to the generalized Whitney problem.
-In \ctn{feffermanwhitney1}, the authors aims to estimate a Riemannian manifold $(\mathcal{M},g)$ to approximate a metric space $(\mathcal{X},d_{\mathcal{X}})$.
-Another technique using a statistical approach relying upon graph-based diffusion process is discussed in \ctn{noisy1}.
-On the other hand, for noiseless manifold samples, there has been some work done at reconstruction of the manifold \cite{ManifoldRecon1,ManifoldRecon2,ManifoldRecon3}.
-For specific type of data like noisy images, Locally Linear Denoising (LLD) \cite{noisy2} is a method developed to denoise the input data set by exploiting the structure of the underlying manifold.
-Theoretically, \ctn{minmaxME} has proven a rate of convergence for approximating a manifold given a noisy data set and the optimal rate of convergence only depends on the sample set and the intrinsic dimension of the manifold.
+It is of great statistical interest to estimate the manifold in ambient space in order to quantify the uncertainty of the learned manifold.
+For many real-life applications, in particular, it is more convenient to visualize the sample points in the ambient space than in a lower-dimensional space.
+It should be noted that all the previously mentioned algorithms only aim to find a global embedding of the sample points in a space whose dimensions are much smaller than the input space (mainly focusing on the lower-dimensional geometric properties of the manifold), and therefore are not necessarily able to output a manifold in the ambient space.
+To the best of our knowledge, less attention has been paid to denoising or estimating the underlying manifold from the sample points in manifold learning.
+One recent exception is the seminal work of \ctn{fefferman}, who developed an algorithm that outputs a provably smooth manifold from sample points.
+They performed an exhaustive search to define an approximate squared-distance function from the sample points aiming for the manifold learning. \ctn{KDEandPCA} also demonstrated two different methods of using the approximate squared-distance function to approximate the underlying manifold from sample points.
+To differentiate, the researchers eliminated the use of the exhaustive search.
+The study of manifold learning has also been linked to the generalized Whitney problem. \ctn{feffermanwhitney1} aimed to estimate a Riemannian manifold $(\mathcal{M},g)$ to approximate a metric space $(\mathcal{X},d_{\mathcal{X}})$.
+Another technique using a statistical approach relying on a graph-based diffusion process is discussed in \ctn{noisy1}.
+On the other hand, for noiseless manifold sample points, some research has been conducted on the reconstruction of the manifold \cite{ManifoldRecon1,ManifoldRecon2,ManifoldRecon3}.
+For specific types of sample points like noisy images, Locally Linear Denoising (LLD) is a method developed by \ctn{noisy2} to denoise the sample points by exploiting the structure of the underlying manifold.
+Theoretically, \ctn{minmaxME} have proven a rate of convergence for approximating a manifold given sample points; the optimal rate of convergence depends only on the sample points and the intrinsic dimension of the manifold.
 Recently, \ctn{yaoxiamf} proposes a new manifold-fitting method.
 Their output manifold is constructed by directly estimating the tangent space at the projected points on underlying manifold, rather than at the sample points, to decrease the error caused by the noise.